 The Ightham Mote estate is a paradise for birds in the summer months, with winter and spring feathered visitors joined by the green woodpecker, turtle doves, sparrowhawk and swift.
 Fledglings are ready to leave their nests, adding to the morning birdsong that greets our early morning estate walkers.

 A variety of British butterflies continue to bring colour to the estate, with dragonflies, damselflies, frogs and water boatmen to be found by the streams, lakes and ponds.
 Voles, harvest mice and bats add to the wildlife count during summer.

 A glorious show of foxgloves, herb Robert (wild geranium), cow parsley, bramble flowers, common spotted orchid and speedwell give a spectrum of colour and variety to any of our estate walks.
 The trees are now in full leaf offering welcome shade for birds, wildlife and our visitors.

-Our rangers and their volunteers continue with their spring repairs to our estate infrastructure throughout the summer, including mending paths, fences and steps.
+Our rangers and their volunteers continue with their spring projects and repairs to our estate infrastructure throughout the summer; this includes building or mending paths, fences, steps, and viewing platforms.
 Rangers give a combination of educational talks, guided walks and undertake a number of wildlife surveys at this time.
 They will also provide support to our sister estates at locations such as Cobham Woods and Petts Wood.